AlloyceOloo/WebScraper/README.md

 # WebScraper
-Web scraper for properties on Property24
+Web scraper for rental properties on Property24.com/kenya

 Apache Kafka used as Streaming Platform